 When I was in sixth grade, I vividly remember sitting on the floor of my mom and dad’s bedroom all by myself, thinking about a message I heard at a recent bible study, and realizing that I needed Christ to save me from my sin.
 Being a good person wasn’t going to cut it for heaven because no matter how hard I tried, I would always mess up.
 There is no such thing as being good enough.
 Christ is the sinless sacrifice who died in my place so that he could bring me to God.
 There is no other hope for forgiveness and being restored.
 In that instance, I cried out to God to open my eyes from my sin, forgive me, and turn my eyes and heart towards him.
 Since then, living out God’s word in my life hasn’t been easy.
 Living out the Christian life is a frequent examining of my heart and asking God for forgiveness and help in turning to Him.
 I am always in a constant battle to love God more than myself, my husband, my family, or the things in life I enjoy.

-I hope you enjoy visiting my blog and that somehow through what we do in our home, it would inspire you to love your family, crafting, life, and most importantly God even more.
+I hope you enjoy visiting this space and that somehow through what we do, it would inspire you to love your family, crafting, life, and most importantly God, even more.

 *photos by Kimberly Geneviève